Can You Burn Charcoal In A Fireplace And Wood Stove

 While charcoal can be used in a fireplace, it’s worth exploring safer alternatives.
 Burning dry, seasoned hardwood is generally considered the safest option for fireplace use.

-Hardwood produces less creosote buildup seasoned firewood, which can reduce the risk of chimney fires.
+Hardwood produces less creosote buildup than seasoned firewood, which can reduce the risk of chimney fires.
 Additionally, hardwood is known for its long burn time and consistent heat output.

 Burning Charcoal Produces Carcinogens When Cooking